 The market for venture capital investments, including tiny technology investments, is highly competitive.
-In addition to finding attractive investment opportunities, in some cases, the Company's status as a regulated business development company may hinder its ability to participate in investment opportunities or to protect the value of existing investments because of "pay to play" provisions in which preferred protections such as dilution protection may be forfeited or preferred stock may be converted to common stock by failure to invest in subsequent rounds of financing.
+In addition to finding attractive investment opportunities, in some cases, the Company's status as a regulated business development company may hinder its ability to participate in investment opportunities or to protect the value of existing investments because of "pay to play" provisions or other coercive provisions which have become more common in venture capital investing since the general stock market decline began in 2000, in which preferred protections such as dilution protection may be forfeited or preferred stock may be converted to common stock by failure to invest in subsequent rounds of financing.

 The Company faces substantial competition in its investing activities from private venture capital funds, investment affiliates of large industrial, technology, service and financial companies, small business investment companies, wealthy individuals and foreign investors.
 As a result, the sources of funding are many, but attractive investment opportunities are too few.
 Hence, the Company faces substantial competition in sourcing good investment opportunities on terms of investment that are commercially attractive.
 Further, as a regulated business development company, the Company is required to disclose quarterly the name and business description of portfolio companies and value of any portfolio securities.
 Most of the Company's competitors are not subject to such disclosure requirements.
 The Company's obligation to disclose such information could hinder its ability to invest in certain portfolio companies.
 Additionally, other regulations, current and future, may make the Company less attractive as a potential investor to a given portfolio company than a private venture capital fund not subject to the same regulations.
-Also, compliance with certain regulations applicable to the Company's business may prevent the Company from making follow-on investments that would be in the Company's and its investors' best interest.
+Also, compliance with certain regulations applicable to the Company's business may prevent or discourage the Company from making follow-on investments that would be in the Company's and its investors' best interest.